2026 Football World Cup Odds: Who are the favourites?

 5. Use Bonuses to Your Advantage

-Bookmakers will offer a multitude of special offers for the duration of the finals.
+Bookmakers will offer a multitude of special offers and sports betting bonuses for the duration of the finals.
 Use these to your advantage and shop around for the best online offers to boost your bets.
 These can take the form of odds boosts, special bets or money back offers.

 6. Penalties Happen